About

 Submission Instructions

+Submissions are processed in OpenReview.
 Submissions should be double-blind, no more than 6 pages long (excluding references), and following the ICLR'25 template.
 An optional appendix of any length can be put at the end of the draft (after references).

 Our workshop does not have formal proceedings, i.e., it is non-archival.
 Accepted papers and their review comments will be posted on OpenReview in public (after the end of the review process), while rejected and withdrawn papers and their reviews will remain private.